D76X/ShareTheGospel/ShareTheGospel.md

     + FullyQualifiedErrorId : CommandNotFoundException
 ```

-However, it is still possible to run the **Azure Functions loacl node package** from the `.bin` folder
+However, it is still possible to run the **Azure Functions local node package** from the `.bin` folder
 as illustrated by the following example as `.\func`.
 It is important to notice that what is found in this
 case is **Azure Functions Core Tools 4** which indeed is teh version of the locally installed node package.